Taiwan punishes Deutsche Bank, others in currency speculation case

 Apart from the punishment for Deutsche Bank's Taipei branch, the central bank said in statement that ING and ANZ's Taipei offices would not be allowed to trade Taiwan dollar deliverable and non-deliverable forwards for nine months.

+A Deutsche Bank spokesperson said: "We are working closely with the CBC and our clients to ensure that FX transactions involving the Taiwan Dollar have a genuine underlying need, and remain committed to playing a constructive role in the ongoing development of Taiwan's capital markets."

+Citi and ANZ declined to comment.
+Representatives for ING did not respond to a request for comment.

-The punishments will come into effect on Monday, the central bank added.
+The punishments will come into effect on Monday, the central bank said.

 Eugene Tsai, head of the central bank's foreign exchange department, told Reuters that transactions made by the banks in accordance with the rules before Friday had been completed on schedule.